Ajowan – Trachyspermum copticum

 Chamomile Mixta – Ormensis multicaulis

 Try this oil for sensitive and dry skin, or eczema.
 This family of plants can cause allergies and asthma in some people.
 It may soothe the mind and decrease irritability.
 Avoid if pregnant.

 A high level of chamazulene gives this oil its distinctive blue color.
 Only a little is needed.
 It is very anti-inflammatory for skin and an analgesic.
 Often used for rosacea of the skin.
 Great for sore muscles, sprains, and arthritis.
 Do not use when pregnant, nor with infants.
 Test for allergies – careful if you have a ragweed allergy.

 Chamomile – Moroc.
 Blue, Wild Blue – Tanacetum annuum

 Related to tansy, wormwood, and mugwort.
 Used for its strong “blue” some say, “apple-like”, odor.
 Avoid in pregnancy and with infants.
 Contains toxic ketones.
 Use very little over short periods of time.
 Avoid in epilepsy.
 Do not take internally.

 Chamomile, Roman – Chamamelum nobile

-Soothing to the nervous system, provides a calming effect for many people.
+Soothing to the nervous system; provides a calming effect for many people.
 Beneficial for all skin types, especially, hyper- sensitive skin.
 My favorite for skin.
 Anti-inflammatory.
-It may help heal burns, dermatitis and eczema.
+It may help heal burns, dermatitis, and eczema.
 It is anti- bacterial and helpful diluted with calendula carrier oil for diaper rash.
-It is used on skin for: puffiness and to strengthen and tighten tissue.
+It is used on the skin for puffiness and to strengthen and tighten tissue.
 Thought to be an analgesic.
 Try for insomnia, PMS symptoms and meditation.
 A must have in the home.
-Avoid in first trimester of pregnancy.
+Avoid in the first trimester of pregnancy.
 People allergic to ragweed should be careful of allergic reaction.